A Safer High Chair

 Ideation

-As a team, we came up with 160 unique ideas.
-We eventually narrowed it down to three.
+We came up with 160 unique ideas and narrowed them down to three.
 They all feature a rigid restraint system that is linked to the feeding tray.
-A rigid restraint appealed to us because it would be easier to clean with the right material.
-It can also be designed to be both unavoidable and safe.
-Our next step was to determine how to best achieve that.
+A rigid restraint system appealed to us because it would be easier to clean, more secure, and safer.

 Pivoting torso restraint whose motion is coupled to a pivoting tray